 The story behind Arbroath Abbey began in July 1174.
-Henry II of England, fighting off incursions by the French in Normandy and the Scots in Northumberland undertook a pilgrimage to Canterbury Cathedral and spent a night praying at the shrine of Thomas Becket, whose murder he had prompted four years earlier.
-It later emerged that at the precise time Henry left Canterbury Cathedral, King William I of Scotland was captured by English forces in Northumberland (see our Historical Timeline).
+Henry II of England, fighting off incursions by the French in Normandy and the Scots in Northumberland, undertook a pilgrimage to Canterbury Cathedral and spent a night praying at the shrine of Thomas Becket, whose murder he had prompted four years earlier.
+It later emerged that at the precise time Henry left Canterbury Cathedral, King William I of Scotland was captured by English forces at the second Battle of Alnwick (see our Historical Timeline).
 He was only released later in the year after signing the Treaty of Falaise, which acknowledged Henry II to be William's feudal superior.

-Perhaps the high point in the history of Arbroath Abbey was in April 1320.
-Bernard, Abbot of Arbroath, who was also Chancellor of Scotland under Robert the Bruce, oversaw the drafting of the "Declaration of Arbroath", thought by many to be the most important document in Scottish history.
-This was a letter written to Pope John XXII on behalf of Robert the Bruce, and signed by most of the great and good of 14th Century Scotland.
-It asked the Pope to put pressure on Edward II of England to recognise Robert as the legitimate King of Scotland; and it also asked him to remove the excommunication that had been placed on Robert after he had murdered the the Red Comyn in a Dumfries church in 1306.
+Perhaps the high point in the history of Arbroath Abbey occurred in April 1320.
+Bernard, Abbot of Arbroath, who was also Chancellor of Scotland under Robert the Bruce, oversaw the drafting of the "Declaration of Arbroath", thought by many to be the most important and influential document in Scottish history.
+This was a letter written to Pope John XXII on behalf of Robert, and signed by most of the great and good of early 14th Century Scotland.
+It asked the Pope to put pressure on Edward II of England to recognise Robert as the legitimate King of Scotland; and it also asked him to remove the excommunication that had been placed on Robert after he had murdered the Red Comyn in a Dumfries church in 1306.

-The Letter is famous for one phrase in particular: "as long as a hundred of us remain alive, never will we on any conditions be brought under English rule.
+The Declaration is famous for one phrase in particular: "For, as long as but a hundred of us remain alive, never will we on any conditions be brought under English rule.
 It is in truth not for glory, nor riches, nor honours that we are fighting, but for freedom – for that alone, which no honest man gives up but with life itself."
-Much more historically significant was the implication elsewhere in the letter that in future the King of Scotland could only rule with the approval of the people of Scotland.
+Much more historically significant was the implication elsewhere in the declaration that in future the King of Scotland could only rule with the approval of the people of Scotland.
 It was the first time anyone, anywhere, had thought about royalty in this way.
-The letter persuaded the Pope to arrange peace talks, though they proved unsuccessful.

 If 1320 was the Abbey's high point, its low point came on 24 January 1446 (or, according to some sources, 1445).
 By this time the Abbot usually delegated most of his non-religious functions, powers and privileges to a nominated "Bailie of the Regality".
 This was a hugely lucrative and highly sought-after position that tended to reside with the Ogilvy family.
-At the beginning of 1446 the Abbot appointed James Ogilvy to the role.
-A rival, Alexander Lindsay, arrived in Arbroath with a large crowd of supporters to challenge the appointment.
+At the beginning of that year the Abbot appointed James Ogilvy to the role.
+A rival, Alexander Lindsay, arrived in Arbroath with a large number of supporters to challenge the appointment.
 The result was the "Battle of Arbroath", fought in front of the Abbey and through the streets of the town.
 As many as 600 people are said to have been killed.

 The wealth and power of Arbroath Abbey had other undesirable consequences over the following years.
-By the early 1500s Arbroath had become a commodity to be traded between the powerful of the land, and it was no longer the norm for the Abbot to live here.
-In 1524 Cardinal David Beaton, acting as Abbot, granted part of the Abbey lands to his mistress, Marion Ogilvy.
+By the early 1500s control over the abbey had become a commodity to be traded between the powerful of the land, and it was no longer the norm for the abbot to live here.
+In 1524 Cardinal David Beaton, acting as abbot, granted part of the Abbey lands to his mistress, Marion Ogilvy.

-The Reformation had a less dramatic effect in Arbroath than elsewhere.
+The Reformation of 1560 had a less dramatic effect in Arbroath than elsewhere.
 Three of the 22 monks then living here became ministers in the Reformed church, while most of the rest lived out their days at the abbey.
 By 1580 the abbey was being used as a quarry for building stone.
-In 1606 the Parliament granted the Abbey estates to James, Marquis of Hamilton who, as the last Abbot at Arbroath, had converted to Protestantism.
-Many of the 40 remaining monks simply continued to live in the Abbey.
-They gradually left or died, and over time the Abbey became used as a quarry for building material for the rest of Arbroath.
-Only ruins remained when James Boswell & Dr Johnson visited in 1773, though conservation work then began as early as 1815.
+In 1606 the Parliament granted the abbey estates to James, Marquis of Hamilton who, as the last Abbot of Arbroath, had converted to Protestantism.
+Only ruins remained when James Boswell and Dr Johnson visited in 1773, though conservation work then began as early as 1815.
 You can read Dr Johnson's account of their visit to "the monastery of Aberbrothick" here.

 Visitors today will find the ruins of much of the Abbey Church are rather better kept than Dr Johnson, who recounts "following the walls among the grass and weeds".
 Parts of the Abbey such as the Abbot's House found alternative uses after the demise of the Abbey and as a result remain in excellent condition.
-The overwhelming sense is of an oasis in the centre of Arbroath, in which the red of the stone contrasts perfectly with the green of the mown grass.
+The overwhelming sense is of an oasis in the heart of Arbroath, in which the red of the stone contrasts perfectly with the green of the mown grass.

-And today's visitor is also greeted by a wonderful new visitor centre.
-This contains a range of interpretative displays within its wave-shaped form, and also carries a viewing gallery from which much of the Abbey can be seen.
+And today's visitor is also greeted by an outstanding visitor centre.
+This contains a range of interpretative displays within its wave-shaped form, and also carries a viewing gallery from which much of the abbey can be seen.
 But what is most striking is its design.
-This is obviously modern, yet with its red stone and glass structure topped off with a remarkable moss-covered roof, it truly is a worthy addition to a site that has inspired wonder for over 800 years.
+This is obviously modern, yet with its red stone and glass structure topped off with a remarkable moss and grass covered roof, it truly is a worthy addition to a site that has inspired wonder for over 800 years.